mmaraya/port-mirroring/README.md

 port-mirroring [![Build Status](https://travis-ci.org/mmaraya/port-mirroring.svg?branch=master)](https://travis-ci.org/mmaraya/port-mirroring) [![Coverity Scan Build Status](https://scan.coverity.com/projects/6700/badge.svg)](https://scan.coverity.com/projects/mmaraya-port-mirroring)
 ==============

-port-mirroring sends copies of network packets from one network interface to another device on the network.
+port-mirroring sends copies of network packets from one or more network interfaces on your OpenWrt router to another device on the network.
 This is useful for applications that monitor network traffic such as intrusion detection systems, network application debugging, or network performance monitoring.
-This is a continuation of the work started by Bruce Geng  at https://code.google.com/p/port-mirroring/ as that project does not appear to be actively maintained.
+This is a continuation of the work started by Bruce Geng at https://code.google.com/p/port-mirroring/.

 Supported Platforms
 -------------------